Coming Soon

 Berkley | 9780593640562 | Published May 5, 2026

 1950.
 It’s the coldest winter in decades, and 28-year-old Chinese American journalist Ellie Chang is on a military flight to cover a battle in the mountains of North Korea when her plane is shot down.
-As she emerges from the fallen aircraft onto an icy field surrounded by the enemy, Ellie is sure it’s the end...until a woman pushes her way through the crowd and claims Ellie as the lost daughter that she’s been searching for since the last war ended.
+As she emerges from the fallen aircraft onto an icy field surrounded by the enemy, Ellie is sure it’s the end...until a woman claims Ellie as the lost daughter she’s been searching for since the last war ended.
+Never mind that Ellie doesn’t speak a word of Korean.
 Ellie is taken in by her rescuer --- a woman who calls herself “Emma” --- and the Paks, a pastor’s family.
-As the war intensifies, Ellie convinces Emma and the Paks to travel south towards an elusive promise of safety, and where Ellie insists they are more likely to find Emma’s real daughter, stuck on the other side of the frontlines.
+As the war intensifies, Ellie convinces Emma and the Paks to travel south, where she insists they are more likely to find Emma’s real daughter.
 Emma's decision to claim Ellie, and Ellie’s choice to take her hand, will connect their lives forever.

 W. W. Norton & Company | 9781324037118 | Published May 5, 2026

-Emily Brontë was only 27-years old when she began work on one of the most important novels in the English language.
-It took the world almost a century to catch up to Brontë’s masterpiece and it has taken even longer to know Brontë.
-Drawing on formerly inaccessible notebooks and manuscripts, THIS DARK NIGHT constructs a portrait of Brontë, her famous writing sisters Charlotte and Anne and the effect of their sisters’ and mother’s tragic deaths.
-In the first full-length biography in over 20 years, renowned scholar Deborah Lutz sketches the days of a woman crafting otherworldly fiction while running her father’s parsonage.
-From her menagerie of dogs and birds to the beloved moors that Brontë wandered and later emblazoned in her novel, Lutz depicts the passions of an author at odds with convention.
+Emily Brontë (1818–1848) was only 27 years old when she began work on one of the most important novels in the English language.
+Two years later in 1847, she completed WUTHERING HEIGHTS.
+It took the world almost a century to catch up to Brontë’s masterpiece, and it has taken even longer to know Brontë --- an elusive figure, with a ghostly legacy provoked by her early death and the loss (and likely destruction) of almost all her personal papers.
+Drawing on formerly inaccessible notebooks and manuscripts, THIS DARK NIGHT constructs a portrait of Brontë, her famous writing sisters Charlotte and Anne, and the effect of their sisters’ and mother’s tragic deaths.

 St. Martin's Press | 9781250378712 | Published May 5, 2026

 When Jack Nicklaus stunningly won the 1986 Masters for his 18th major championship victory, it was a reminder of the greatness of a golfer who had done so much.
-The major title brought into focus again the dominance of his career.
-At the time, nobody was close to him in major wins and the idea of anyone getting within miles of Nicklaus’ major record, let alone match or overtake him, seemed, frankly, preposterous.
-And yet, there was a kid who was just 10 years old when Nicklaus won that last major.
-Tiger Woods was already thinking about Jack.
-He would put his accomplishments on a wall by age and try to beat those feats.
-Eventually, he put Nicklaus’ 18 major titles in his sights and for the better part of a decade was on pace to match or exceed the record, a remarkable thought itself.
+At the time, nobody was close to him in major wins, and the idea of anyone getting within miles of Nicklaus’ major record seemed preposterous.
+But Tiger Woods put Nicklaus’ 18 major titles in his sights, and for the better part of a decade was on pace to match or exceed the record.
 The fact that he came up short doesn’t diminish the chase.
+In TIGER V. JACK, Bob Harig explores and compares the two legends in a lively examination of the greatest argument in golf.
+He explores the records, rivalries, statistics and context of their illustrious careers, including the intangibles that made them both icons.

 Grand Central Publishing | 9781538778449 | Published May 5, 2026

-In this achingly honest memoir, Cornwell excavates her own life, detailing her traumatic childhood being raised by neglectful parents, her father abandoning the young family on Christmas day, her mother being institutionalized twice, an abusive foster family and developing a parental relationship with evangelist Billy Graham’s wife, Ruth.
-Cornwell depicts a harrowing hospitalization and near-death car accident.
-She unflinchingly shares overcoming obstacles that later gave her the ambition to become an award-winning police reporter.
+Patricia Cornwell is best known for her internationally bestselling thriller series about forensic pathologist Dr. Kay Scarpetta.
+In TRUE CRIME, Cornwell excavates her own life, detailing her traumatic childhood being raised by neglectful parents, her father abandoning the young family on Christmas Day, her mother being institutionalized twice, an abusive foster family, and developing a parental relationship with evangelist Billy Graham’s wife, Ruth.
+Cornwell unflinchingly shares overcoming obstacles that later gave her the ambition to become an award-winning police reporter.
 From there it was research in a medical examiner’s office that would turn into a full-time job.
 She would become a forensic expert and worldwide publishing phenomenon.

 Simon & Schuster | 9781668221891 | Published May 5, 2026

 On a night in January, on the Garden Peninsula of Michigan, a farmhouse burns to the ground.
 A young child makes it out and flees into the woods with a book of matches in her hand.
-Ten years later, Abby, returns to Garden to assist her uncle on an environmental study of trees.
-Her best friend, Brew, invites her to a party where she meets a troubled girl named Seda, on the run from her abusive ex.
+Ten years later, Abby returns to Garden to assist her uncle on an environmental study of trees.
+Her best friend, Brew, invites her to a party where she meets a troubled girl named Seda, who is on the run from her abusive ex.
 Abby sets out to protect Seda and introduces her to an abandoned cabin that becomes a sanctuary for them both.
-Here, Abby begins to process her unrequited feelings for Brew while also discovering the person she is becoming.
-She is desperate to remember what happened the night of the fire and as the summer of 1996 unfolds, Abby will be forced to reckon with the truth.
+Here, Abby begins to process her unrequited feelings for Brew while discovering the person she is becoming.
+She also is desperate to remember what happened the night of the fire.
+And as the summer of 1996 unfolds, she will be forced to reckon with the truth.

 Amistad | 9780063340947 | Published May 5, 2026